 What Skills Do You Need to Succeed?

 As with other college courses, you need to develop transferable skills for you to make it in the real world.
-In no particular order, a Fine Arts Degree holder must develop these skills:
+In no particular order, an art degree holder must develop these skills:

 Analytical and Observational